DRincs-Productions/NQTR-System/README.md

 The Quest() class is a set of stages, which follow each other in an orderly fashion.
 It is mandatory to define id and title. as well as description and stages_id the other parameters:

-bg: in the information you see the image inserted in bg
+bg: in the information you can see the image inserted in bg, in case it is not defined in Stage

 development = True: when the quest is completed a text will be displayed explaining that this is the temporary end of the quest.